Ashishm96/AshishM96/README.md

 - 🌱 I’m currently learning **AWS Cloud and DevOps**

-- 👨‍💻 All of my projects are available at [https://github.com/Ashishm96](https://github.com/Ashishm96)
+- 👨‍💻 All of my projects are available at [Github - Ashishm96](https://github.com/Ashishm96)

-- 📝 I regularly write articles on [https://medium.com/@ashishmakasare24](https://medium.com/@ashishmakasare24)
+- 📝 I regularly write articles on [@ashishmakasare24](https://medium.com/@ashishmakasare24)

 - 💬 Ask me about **AWS & DevOps**